vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 ynarza

-Son This is supposed to have been Somānanda's commentary s. v. on his own Sivadrsti.
+Son This is supposed to have been Somānanda's commentary s. v. on his own śivadrsti.
 Dr. Stein, however, is of opinion that and no such work was written by him (Introd.
 XLII Jammu Cat.) \*\*\*

 3. PARĀTRIMŚIKĀ VIVRTI.
 SCR do